cdgriffith/FastFlix/README.md

 ## HDR10+

+For Windows users with Nvidia cards, NVEncC is the best option currently to use HDR10+.

-FastFlix supports using generated or [extracted JSON HDR10+ Metadata](https://github.com/cdgriffith/FastFlix/wiki/HDR10-Plus-Metadata-Extraction) with HEVC encodes via x265.
+FastFlix also supports using generated or [extracted JSON HDR10+ Metadata](https://github.com/cdgriffith/FastFlix/wiki/HDR10-Plus-Metadata-Extraction) with HEVC encodes via x265.
 However, that is highly dependent on a FFmpeg version that has been compiled with x265 that has HDR10+ support.
 [BtbN's Windows FFmpeg builds](https://github.com/BtbN/FFmpeg-Builds) have this support as of 10/23/2020 and may require a [manual upgrade](https://github.com/cdgriffith/FastFlix/wiki/Updating-FFmpeg).